Government Experience

 I remember feeling shame and embarrassment for myself and my family as a child when my father was laid off.
 The rug was pulled out from under us.
 We went from living a comfortable, middle-class life, to being poor within a few short weeks.
 I felt as if I had done something wrong.

 But I worked hard in school, took full advantage of a good public education, and went to college with a full financial aid package.
 Having access to these opportunities changed the course of my life, and inspired me to go on to get my Ph.D. in political science.
-On-ramps like this should be offered to every one of us, because everyone deserves the chance to live with dignity.
-Especially now, during such a challenging time when the cost of living has been drastically knocked out of balance for so many.
+Opportunities like this should be available to every one of us, because everyone deserves the chance to live with dignity.

 When my kids were young, I finished my doctorate, and though my concentration was in international relations, I have long been a big believer in ‘thinking globally, acting locally.’
-An Ulster County resident of over 21 years, I served for more than a decade in local government in Rosendale, where I chaired the Town Environmental Commission for many years, served as Deputy Town Supervisor, and was elected to the Town Council for two terms.
+I served for more than a decade in local government in Rosendale, where I chaired the Town Environmental Commission for many years, served as Deputy Town Supervisor, and was elected to the Town Council for two terms.

-Out of that effort, we founded the non-profit Citizens for Local Power (CLP), and as its Executive Director, I took on the utility in Public Service Commission proceedings and won the first-ever reduction in Central Hudson’s fixed charges—all while building a non-profit organization from scratch.
-It was challenging but gratifying work with an extraordinary team of women, and CLP continues to play an important role in Ulster County in efforts to build a fair, just, and equitable clean energy economy.
+In 2012, I became involved with a group of local residents to fight the takeover of our local utility, Central Hudson, by a multinational corporation.
+We were concerned (and rightly so!) that the takeover would lead to increased profit-taking and decreased reliability.
+The takeover did happen in 2013, but out of that effort, we founded the non-profit Citizens for Local Power (CLP).
+As its Executive Director, I took on the utility in Public Service Commission proceedings and won the first-ever reduction in Central Hudson’s fixed charges—all while building a non-profit organization from scratch.
+It was challenging but gratifying work with an extraordinary team of women, and CLP (now renamed Communities for Local Power) continues to play an important role in Ulster County in efforts to build a fair, just, and equitable clean energy economy.

 I loved working for change in our communities, but I decided to run for State Senate in 2018 because the federal government at the time was taking us backward in every realm— climate, public education, public health, our democratic rights and protections.
 These were issues I knew our State could lead on, and I wanted to fight for the positive change we needed.
 I ran a successful grass-roots campaign, refusing to take any corporate money, and served in the State Senate beholden only to the people who elected me.